AlgoDoggo/algomint_hackalgo/README.md

 This is where we have to return as we cannot yet send the trade from the contract.
 Here the contract sends back the asset to the user.
 It also logs the quotes, which are fetched back in NodeJs.
 The trade to the best marketplace is sent immediately, as instructed by the contract output.

-It could be argued there is no reason to send the swapped asset to the contract if the contract then sends back that asset.
-I have made that design decision with the hope target marketplaces will support contract to contract calls soon enough, so we can carry the trade atomically.

 ### Example